-The Diameter credit-control client in the service element may get information from the authorization server as to whether creditcontrol is required, based on its knowledge of the end user.
-If credit-control is required the credit-control server needs to be contacted prior to initiating service delivery to the end user.
-The

-Hakala, et al. Standards Track [Page 23] accounting protocol and the credit-control protocol can be used in parallel.
+The Diameter Credit-Control client in the Service Element may get information from the authorization server as to whether credit-control is required, based on its knowledge of the end user.
+If credit-control is required, the credit-control server needs to be contacted prior to initiating service delivery to the end user.
+The accounting protocol and the credit-control protocol can be used in parallel.
 The authorization server may also determine whether the parallel accounting stream is required.

-The following diagram illustrates the case where both protocols are used in parallel and the service element sends credit-control messages directly to the credit-control server.
-More credit-control sequence examples are given in Annex A.
+Figure 3 illustrates the case where both protocols are used in parallel and the Service Element sends credit-control messages directly to the credit-control server.
+More credit-control sequence examples are given in Appendix A.